KeyWgh/keywgh.github.io/teach/STAT4102_LAB.md

   [LabHandout](courses/STAT4102/week6.pdf)

-  Good luck to the midterm 1.

 - Week 7, Oct.
 20th, Canceled.

 - Week 8, Oct.
 27th, Midterm 1 and hw2 problems.

-  Be careful when you calculate the mean, variance, and derivative.
-Besides, clearly state the df of distribution.

-  Know how to derive the pdf of the order statistics.

 - Week 9, Nov.
 3rd, LLNs and Point estimation.

   [LabHandout](courses/STAT4102/week9.pdf)